-The special pays for certain retirees enacted in the FY2000-2001 defense authorizations in lieu of concurrent receipt, have annual estimated costs of \$83 million-\$125 million.
-No cost estimates have been issued yet about the expansion of the special compensation just authorized by the FY2002 defense authorization.
+"Special Compensation" Costs.
+The "special compensation" enacted in the FY2000-2001 defense authorizations have annual estimated costs of \$83 million-\$125 million.
+No cost estimates have been issued yet about the expansion of these costs in the FY2002 defense authorization.
+The issue will probably be academic by late 2002, due to the likely passage of at least partial concurrent receipt.